 “All right then,” said God.
 “Has anyone else brought something with them?”

 There were a few who had things hidden behind their backs.
 One by one they held them up.
-A bag of Oreos, an iPod, a baseball glove, family photos, those sorts of things.
+A bag of Oreos, a mobile phone, a baseball glove, family photos, those sorts of things.
 As soon as they were shown, they turned to smoke, just like the Bibles had.
 God looked around at all the people and saw that they were good – finally.
 Then God said, “Percival Stanley WHIGGINS!!!”

 Everyone looked around.
 Some were mouthing “Percival,” as if they couldn’t believe anyone might actually have that name.
 Near the middle of the room, a sheepish young man in his 20′s pulled a small wooden flute from behind his back and held it up.
 God winked and the flute snapped out of existence in a pop of blue static.
 Percival Stanley Whiggins squeaked and put his fingertips in his mouth.
 God stared hard at him, which would have been terrible, but there was a slight hint of a smile at the corner of God’s mouth.